 The list below is just a starting point, so hit them up and check out even more products, services, and stores doin’ it for the culture on Official Black Wall Street.

 Of course, we’ve gotta rep. Initially started in 2009 by Andréa Butler and Shannon Boone, who’ve been friends since high school, Sesi is the teen magazine for Black girls.
 “Covering the Black girls mainstream,” this title fills that void in the mainstream magazine marketplace and provides all #BlackGirlMagic all the time.
-For only $10 a year, you can cop your subscription — you can also grab your copy at your local Barnes & Noble or Books-A-Million store.
+You can cop your subscription here — you can also grab your copy at your local Barnes & Noble or Books-A-Million store.

 There’s more to makeup than Urban Decay, CoverGirl, Revlon, and the like.
 If you’re looking for a Black-owned cosmetics co, don’t sleep on B’ellegant Cosmetics.
 It has everything you need from eyeshadow to highlighters to the best Black girl nude lippies you’ll ever want!
 It’s legit one of the only brands we feel truly understands “nude” lip colors for all shades of melanin.
 Their Melted Chocolate liquid lipstick bundle (whether matte or satin) is everything!